StonerIsh420/quantum_convolution_hybrid/README.md

 └── requirements.txt   # optional
 ```

-Future structure (optional) is discussed later, but the README matches your current files exactly.

 ---

 ## 2. Research Motivation

-We make a concrete, falsifiable hypothesis:

 > **A small variational quantum convolution layer can match or slightly outperform a similarly sized classical convolution kernel on molecular graph tasks.**